klmhsb42/yoga_coach_web/README.md

 ### Workflow

 *Yoga Coach web* is based on the webframework [Flask](https://palletsprojects.com/p/flask/) and [Jinja](https://palletsprojects.com/p/jinja/).
 Most data is send through a websocket using [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).
 The body pose detection is performed by [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose.html) live in the backend using python.
 The [pose landmarks](https://google.github.io/mediapipe/solutions/pose.html#pose_landmarks) from MediaPipe Pose are used to calculate their angles.
+For this project, 16 angles were considered to be relevant and defined in [this .csv file](https://github.com/klmhsb42/yoga_coach_web/blob/main/static/angles.csv).
 These angles were calculated for each exercise with a python script.
 The difference between of the correct angles and the current angles is caluclated.
 Then, a feedback text is created based on these differences.
 The text-to-speech (TTS) for feedback is performed by [gTTS](https://github.com/pndurette/gTTS).

 ### Scientific reading

 The workflow was inspired by [Muley et. al 2020](https://www.irjmets.com/uploadedfiles/paper/volume2/issue_9_september_2020/4037/1628083159.pdf) and [Thoutam et. al 2022](https://doi.org/10.1155/2022/4311350).

+About *MediaPipe Pose* setup used in this project:

-MediaPipe Pose is based on ... and has advantages ...
+* is based on ...
+* 2D images are sufficient
+* Returns the ID and 3D coordinates of 33 landmarks including their level of visibility
+* Distinguishes between left and right
+* Scales the coordinates regarding the size of a person and distance to the camera (not relevant for calculation of angles)
+* Releations between key landmarks and joints are known
+* Performance ...

+About *gTTS*:

-gTTS is based on ...
+* is based on ...

 ### EDA and calculation of angles